LucianoMalagola/Montecarlo-Stocks/README.md

 And finally...

-- **I want to release a web-based tool using [Streamlit](https://streamlit.io/)** for an interactive, user-friendly experience—making the Monte Carlo simulator accessible to anyone without coding skills.
+- **Get to release a web-based tool using [Streamlit](https://streamlit.io/)** for an interactive, user-friendly experience—making the Monte Carlo simulator accessible to anyone without coding skills.